brikis98/yevgeniy-brikman-homepage/_posts/2019-10-20-lessons-learned-from-losing-50-lbs.md

 extra weight, so I just kept going.
 I got to 173 lbs before I decided I was at a point where my body weight *looked* "normal."

 As it turns out, looks can be deceiving.
-Here's what I looked like back in October, 2018, a few months before starting my weight loss, at a body weight of around 215 - 220 lbs:
+Here's what I looked like back in October 2018, a few months before starting my weight loss, at a body weight of around 215 - 220 lbs:

 {% include image.html path="blog/50-lbs-lost/me-hashiconf-2018-2.jpg" alt="October, 2018.
 Body weight around 215 - 220 lbs." %}